JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 - difficult to update - for example ammending records if a lets say a class changes classrooms

 ## Relational database
-A database using a structure tuple of tables in an ordered logic.
-Where links (relations) are formed between tables.
-Generally, each table/relation represents one "entity type" (such as customer or product).
-The record (rows) represent instances of that type of entity (such as "Lee" or "chair") and the fields (columns) represent values attributed to that instance (such as address or price).
-They contains the entity's attributes and relationships, look at the entity-relationship model for more information.
+A database using a structured tuple of tables in an ordered logic, where **links** (relations) are formed between tables.
+Generally, each table/relation represents one "entity type" (such as customers or products).
+The **records** (rows) represent instances of that type of entity (such as "Lee" or "chair") and the **fields** (columns) represent values attributed to that instance (such as address or price).
+Relational DBs contains the entity's **attributes and relationships**, look at the entity-relationship model for more information.

 ### Advantages
 - Relational database management systems (**RDMS**) are used to maintain the databases.
 This makes them more manigable.